compsocialscience/summer-institute/2026/udc/apply.md

 #### Can I apply to more than one Summer Institute location?

 Yes, but not at the same time.
-For example, you can apply to SICSS-UDC, and then if you are not accepted you can apply to one of the other locations if it has a later deadline.
-However, you cannot have an applications under review at two locations simultaneously.
+For example, you can apply to SICSS-UDC, and if you are not accepted, you can apply to another location with a later deadline.
+However, you cannot have an application under review at two locations simultaneously.

 #### Can I participate in SICSS-UDC if I have already participated in SICSS at another location?

-Unfortunately, no. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.
+Unfortunately, no. Every year, we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.